wuwenbin2/fuel-plugin-onos/README.md

 All action is with Fuel UI wizard.
-1. Create a new environment.
+1.Create a new environment.
-2. Select 'onos plugin' on Settings tab.
+2.Select 'onos plugin' on Settings tab.

     ☑ onos plugin

-3. Select a node with role 'controller' and others with role 'compute'.
+3.Select a node with role 'controller' and others with role 'compute'.
-Note: In avoid of deployging failure, pay attentions to node configuration espacelly interfaces.
+Notice: In avoid of deployging failure, pay attentions to node configurations espacelly those for interfaces.

         | interfaces   | useage                 |
         |--------------|------------------------|